 Postgraduate Diploma in Art Curatorship

 The Postgraduate Diploma in Art Curatorship is a one-year programme made up of four practice-oriented and fascinating courses.
-The diploma is an alternative to an honours year which will appeal to students intending to work in museums, art galleries and commercial art sectors.
+The Diploma will appeal to students intending to work in museums, art galleries, and commercial art sectors.

 Postgraduate certificates and diplomas require a relevant bachelor's degree.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.